State-by-state guide to keeping kids safe online

 Arizona

-Requires public libraries to install software or develop policies to prevent minors from gaining access on the internet to materials harmful to minors.
-Requires public schools to install computer software that would prevent minors from gaining access to materials harmful to minors.
+Requires public libraries and public schools to install software or develop policies to prevent minors from gaining access to materials harmful to minors on the internet.

 Arkansas

-Requires school districts to develop a policy and to adopt a system to prevent computer users from accessing materials harmful to minors.
-Requires public libraries to adopt a policy to prevent minors from gaining access to materials harmful to them.
+Requires school districts and public libraries to develop a policy and to adopt a system to prevent computer users from accessing materials harmful to minors.

 California